 In conjunction with the San Carlos lease agreement entered in December 2020, the Company issued a cash-collateralized letter of credit in lieu of security deposit of \$0.6 million.
-The cash amount is recorded as restricted cash under Other long-term assets on the Company's condensed consolidated balance sheet.
+In conjunction with the San Carlos lease agreement entered in December 2021, the Company amended the existing cash-collateralized letter of credit and increased the amount to \$0.8 million.
+The cash amount is recorded as restricted cash under Other long-term assets on the Company's condensed consolidated balance sheets.